 You probably already have someone who is giving selflessly to you or who wants to.
 Start by writing down all you are being given to that doesn’t require you to give back: this can be money, material goods, nourishment, services, a place to gather, friendship, advice, or random acts of kindness.
 Is there someone or something you have not been open to receiving from?

 Just by spending some time writing this blog post, I am so aware of the many, many people who gave to me during the years: from kind friends listening to me when I needed someone to confide to, to the two people years ago who gave me the gift of a round trip to Italy to see my family and friends, to my neighbor who shares some of the best dishes she cooks, my experience with meditation opened up my awareness of all the times I did not let myself fully be present to the generosity of others.

-But don’t worry, if nothing comes to mind when you think of who gave to you without expecting anything back, just start giving.
+But don’t worry, if no one comes to mind when you think of who gave to you without expecting anything back, just start by giving.
 As you do, you will find that receiving opens up soon after.